-African power utilities race to electrify their fleet
+Power utilities race to electrify their fleets

 Source: Continent Rising